- Use of the Landmark College Library by Visitors

 With SIT/World Learning identification, faculty, staff, and students are welcome to borrow most materials at the Landmark College Library, according to its Circulation Policy.

-Please visit the VCAL Faculty Reciprocal Borrowing Program page for details.
+Please visit the VCAL Faculty Reciprocal Borrowing Policy page for details and an application form.

 Visitor Borrowing Privileges